 - Receive report outlining your security vulnerabilities to help you take immediate action against cybersecurity attacks

 Fill out this form to request a meeting with our cybersecurity experts.

 A Brief History of Email Spoofing

-How Email Spoofing Works and Examples
+How Email Spoofing Works

 Outgoing email is retrieved and routed using the Simple Mail Transfer Protocol (SMTP).
 When a user clicks “Send” in an email client, the message is first sent to the outgoing SMTP server configured in the client software.
 The SMTP server identifies the recipient domain and routes it to the domain’s email server.
 The recipient’s email server then routes the message to the right user inbox.

 For every “hop” an email message takes as it travels across the internet from server to server, the IP address of each server is logged and included in the email headers.
 These headers divulge the true route and sender, but many users do not check headers before interacting with an email sender.